eecs280staff/tutorials/docs/setup_git.md

 ```
 </div>

 Push commits already committed on the local repo to the remote repo.
-You will be prompted to enter a password,
-this will be your personal access token.
+If you are using Personal Access Tokens, the password is the token you [copied earlier](#copy-token).
 ```console
 $ git push -u origin main
 Username for 'https://github.com': japplefield